dxc-technology/halstack-style-guide/guidelines/components/application-layout/README.md

 # Application Layout

 Application layouts form the structure on which application components are built.
 Our layouts minimize complexity and focus on facilitating a consistent visual flow across all applications.
-They are made up of three elements: the header, the main content, and the footer.
+They are made up of four elements: the header, the main content, footer and side navigation.

 ## Usage